Configuring Basic macOS Management in Workspace ONE UEM

 - Enter 10 in the Quantity field and click Get.

-Configure App Assignments in Workspace ONE UEM
+Configure app assignments in Workspace ONE UEM

 - In Workspace ONE UEM, click Resources.

-Note: If Pages is displayed in your app list, click Sync Assets.
+Note: If Pages is not displayed in your app list, click Sync Assets.
 This will sync your app license purchases with Apple Business Manager.

 - Place a check next to Pages.
 The More Actions menu will appear.